Healy Pass to Egypt Lake: Multi-Day Trek

 Gear Essentials

-• Tent, sleeping bag, pad: Nights are cold — a bag rated to -5°C minimum is recommended even in August
+• Tent, sleeping bag, pad: Nights are cold — a bag rated to -7°C minimum is now recommended even in August due to recent temperature drops

 • Water treatment: Filter or chemical treatment for stream water